craigyjp/Jupiter-8-Editor-Assigner/README.md

 The JP-08 modules have portamento, delay and chorus effects that are hidden from the front panel and only available via MIDI.

+# Things to do

+* Add the mode buttons for solo, unison, poly1 and poly2
+* Implement the hold sections
+* Add the patch and bank buttons
+* Add the arpeggiator
+* Decide how to handle the filter bend control.